AlexanderPetkovic02/ai-project/README.md

 ## Acknowledgments

-* Based on concepts from Woebot and Wysa (AI mental health apps)
+* Inspired by concepts from AI mental health apps like [Woebot](https://woebothealth.com/) and [Wysa](https://www.wysa.io/)
+* Training data from the [EmpatheticDialogues dataset on Hugging Face](https://huggingface.co/datasets/empathetic_dialogues)
+* Images used in this project:
+  * `AI-chatbot-therapist.webp` – Sourced for conceptual illustration only.